-- b) Special Revenue Funds: These funds account for State receipts from specific revenue sources and are legally restricted to disbursement for specified purposes.
-This governmental fund type is divided into two classifications in New York State Special Revenue Funds-Other and Special Revenue Funds-Federal.
+b) Special Revenue Funds: These funds are collectively the largest group of funds within the State in both size and number.
+They account for State receipts from specific revenue sources and are legally restricted to disbursement for specified purposes.
+This governmental fund type is divided into two classifications in New York State - Special Revenue Funds-Other and Special Revenue Funds-Federal.
 An example of a Special Revenue Fund-Other is the Conservation Fund, which finances a number of State environmental programs.
 An example of a Special Revenue Fund-Federal is the Health and Human Services Fund where, for instance, Federal Medicaid reimbursements are received and disbursed.
-Although any earmarked revenue fund is treated as a Special Revenue Fund-Other for cash-basis budgeting and reporting purposes, it is combined with the General Fund for purposes of reporting on the basis of GAAP. - c) Capital Projects Funds: These funds finance such capital construction costs as: - planning, land acquisition, design, construction, construction management and supervision, and equipment costs attributable to: highway, parkway and rail preservation projects; outdoor recreation and environmental conservation projects; and buildings and other capital facilities required by various State departments and agencies; - aid payments to local governmental units and public authorities to help finance the following types of capital programs: highway, parkway, bridge, mass transportation, aviation, economic development, port development, community college, community and State mental health, outdoor recreation, State-assisted housing and environmental quality; and - advances for capital construction costs reimbursable by public authorities, instrumentalities of the State, the Federal government or local governments.
+Although any earmarked revenue fund is treated as a Special Revenue Fund-Other for cash-basis budgeting and reporting purposes, it is combined with the General Fund for purposes of reporting on the basis of GAAP.

+- c) Capital Projects Funds: These funds finance such capital construction costs as: - planning, land acquisition, design, construction, construction management and supervision, and equipment costs attributable to: highway, parkway and rail preservation projects; outdoor recreation and environmental conservation projects; and buildings and other capital facilities required by various State departments and agencies; - aid payments to local governmental units and public authorities to help finance the following types of capital programs: highway, parkway, bridge, mass transportation, aviation, economic development, port development, community college, community and State mental health, outdoor recreation, State-assisted housing and environmental quality; and - advances for capital construction costs reimbursable by public authorities, instrumentalities of the State, the Federal government or local governments.